Vibronav/acquisition/README.md

 and downloaded locally to `$local_dir$`.
 Audio recording is postprocessed to remove low frequency components and normalize amplitude.
 Original recording is renamed to extension `.raw.wav`.

+Hostname in connection need to be specified as Ip address of raspberrypi.
+To get this IP connect to raspberry with e.g. Putty and run command ifconfig.
+IP should be in the bottom like `192.168.0.110`.

 ## vnav_wav_process

 ```